 AHAs are more often used to even out mild pigmentation like mild sun damage and age spots, chloasma (melasma) and post-acne scarring.
 Besides that, they can even out uneven skin tone that’s not necessarily a matter of hyperpigmentation and reduce visible fine lines and surface wrinkles.

-AHAs are also very effective in minimizing enlarged pores.
-If you have any of the above issues that you would like to improve, opting for an exfoliant or a mild cleanser that contains AHAs will be a good choice.
+AHAs are also known for the standout hydrating properties that make them ideal for normal to dry skin.
+If you have any of the above issues that you would like to improve, opting for an exfoliant, toner, or serum that contains AHAs will be a good choice.

 BHAs, on the other hand, deliver much deeper exfoliation and are primarily used for acne and more visible sun damage.